 Getting rid of organic waste (steak) in a swimming pool can be done a few different ways.

 This is the “chew the steak with your teeth” approach.
 It’s also how almost every pool has treated their water for decades.
 Chlorine tries to oxidize (burn) the whole complex carbon particle, but it takes a lot of effort for chlorine to get through it all.
+It has to get through the oxidant demand before breakpoint chlorination can be reached–and subsequent sanitation after breakpoint.

 Without getting too technical, traditional breakpoint chlorination is a process for dealing with chloramines or combined chlorine.
 You find the total chloramine content in a pool and hit it with 10 times that amount of free chlorine, which is supposed destroy the chloramines.